August 30, 2009

 On Windows Vista (one copy anyway), getting the "Happy-Happy-Joy-Joy" sound (Lynda Weinman's phrase for the original successful render sound) to return after render doesn't seem to work by changing the "Adobe After Effects 9.0 Prefs" file to "Play classic render chime" to "1".

 This info is in AE Help, but it doesn't have info on how to replace sounds on the Mac.
-Information on the web seems based on old methods for Mac OS 7 to 9, but there's likely a way mucking around in Mac folder archive contents or experimenting with a resource fork editor like ResKnife.
+Information on the web seems based on old methods for Mac OS 7 to 9, which involved mucking around in Mac a resource fork editor like ResKnife.